 Senior Dating Safety Tips

 Online dating can be an exciting way for seniors to meet new people, explore shared interests, and find companionship or love later in life.
-But just like any new adventure, it’s important to prioritise senior safety when using online platforms.
+But, as with any new adventure, itโs important to prioritise senior safety when using online platforms.

 Scammers, fake profiles, and oversharing personal details can turn a fun experience into a stressful one.
 The good news?
 You can protect yourself with a few simple precautions while enjoying the journey.
 Here are practical, easy-to-follow tips to stay safe while navigating online dating platforms.